Footer System Guide

 - Enable Reusability: Components work seamlessly in both layouts

-Server Component Integration
+Optional Server Component Pattern

 // Server component for mobile